-A core value at Sutton C of E Primary School is being "together".
-RE makes an important contribution to our duty to promote our sense of togetherness.
-It gives children an understanding, tolerance and acceptance of the diverse nature of our communities: the school community, the community within which the school is located, the national community and the global community.
-Our RE Curriculum gives particular opportunities to promote an ethos of respect for others, challenge stereo-types and building understanding of other cultures and beliefs.
+A core value at Sutton CofE Primary School is togetherness, RE makes an important contribution to our duty to promote an understanding, tolerance and acceptance of the diverse nature of our communities; the school community; the community within which the school is located; the national community; and the global community.
+Our RE Curriculum gives particular opportunities to promote an ethos of respect for others, challenge stereo-types and build understanding of other cultures and beliefs.
 This contributes to promoting a positive and inclusive school ethos that champions democratic values and human rights.
 It is recognised that with current issues and concerns over religions, RE will provide lessons in respect, tolerance, diversity and acceptance of all faiths.

-The Teaching of RE at Sutton CE (VC) Primary School
+The Teaching of RE at Sutton CofE (VC) Primary School

 The school follows the Cambridgeshire Syllabus for RE, together with the "Emmanuel Project", an RE scheme of work from Suffolk.
 We work hard to ensure that children will leave school with a good understanding of the major religions practised in our society.
-This is mapped out in a Long Term plan, which is reviewed yearly by the RE coordinator (see example of Long Term Plan - Appendix 1).
+This is mapped out in a Long Term plan, which is reviewed yearly by the RE coordinator.